DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents a structural step in the course, introducing the student to the third part of the Bootstrap tutorial.
 It provides an organizational overview of the next lessons, preparing the student to watch a video tutorial on Bootstrap and then complete a quiz to test their knowledge.

 ---

+#### INTRODUCTION TO BOOTSTRAP PART 3 VIDEO

+### Course Step Number: 507

+### Date Researched: 2025-08-13

+### Robust Summary of Best Practices and Modernization

+This entry documents the third video tutorial on Bootstrap, where the student learned to use the framework's grid system.
+The student demonstrated how to create a responsive, three-column image grid using a combination of the `.container`, `.row`, and `.col` classes.
+The lesson also covered different container classes and how they affect layout at various screen sizes.

+---